Accounting research

 • 7.
 What does 'external validity' refer to in accounting research?

-A) The statistical significance of results.
+A) The reliability of research measurements.

 B) The ease of replicating a study.